TaylorVellios/Spotify_and_the_Billboard_100/README.md

 ## Data Collection - Spotify Audio Features

-Once all possible tracks have IDs populated and all failed tracks (if any) have been dropped, we can obtain the audio features for each unique track.</br>
+Once all possible tracks have IDs populated and all failed tracks (if any) have been dropped, we can obtain the audio features for each unique track by using the Spotipy.audio_features() function.</br>

 ![features_df](https://user-images.githubusercontent.com/14188580/116278716-62b03400-a74c-11eb-98e2-fef5c9a67a22.PNG)
 </br>